Using abbreviations and acronyms

 |i.e. (id est)||that is||Used to clarify, specify or restate something in parentheses||Many endangered species (i.e., species that are very likely to become extinct) are primates.|

 |etc. (et cetera)||and so on||Used at the end of a list in parentheses to indicate more unstated items on the list||There are many species of primates that are endangered (gorillas, orangutans, gibbons, etc.).|

 |et al. (et alii)||and other people||Used after the first author when citing publications with multiple authors||Consumers experience greater risk with online purchases (Writers et al., 2016, p.
 47).|

 Make sure not to confuse “e.g.” and “i.e.”.
-Avoid using these abbreviations in the main text – put them inside parentheses followed by a comma, or write out full words.
+In general, it’s best to avoid using these abbreviations in the main text, especially in US English.
+Instead, put them inside parentheses followed by a comma, or write out full words.